philgyford/vim-files/README.md

 add `.lvimrc` files in project directories and commands in them will be used.
 (You'll probably have to confirm once or twice, for security reasons.)

+You can't/shouldn't use `autcmd` in these files but, if you need to set things based on filetype you can put something like this in there:

+    if &filetype == "text"
+      setlocal textwidth=30 colorcolumn=30
+    endif

 ## Using Vundle